tendermint/liquidity/spec/03_state_transitions.md

         - SimP_i = order price of i-th swap request = the swap price for this simulation
             - SimP_i ≥ P(t) : price non-decreasing case only
                 - ignore SimP_i with SimP_i < P(t)
-        - SX_i = sum of buy order amount with order price equal or higher than SimP_i, in X token, which sends X token and demands Y token
+        - SX_i = sum of buy order amount with order price equal or higher than SimP_i, in X coin, which sends X coin and demands Y coin
             - self swap : swap requests which can be matchable without utilizing pool liquidity
-        - SY_i = sum of sell order amount with order price equal or lower than SimP_i, in Y token, which sends Y token and demands X token
+        - SY_i = sum of sell order amount with order price equal or lower than SimP_i, in Y coin, which sends Y coin and demands X coin
     - calculation process
         - find AdjP_i for each simulation
             - constant product equation